IgnatiusPang/TermPick/README.md

 ## Contact Us
-Please contact Ignatius Pang (ipang [at] cmri.org.au) if you have any questions or queries on the above instructions.
+Please contact Ignatius Pang (ignatius.pang [at] mq.edu.au) if you have any questions or queries on the above instructions.
 Otherwise, please feel free to leave questions as a GitHub issues above.